 Now we can summon food, cars, and even an intimate rendezvous with a simple swipe of the finger.
 One bank in Poland is embracing this on-demand lifestyle and taking it to the next level, offering its users the ability to order the delivery of money.

 The appropriately named Idea Bank has piloted a program where its members can summon an ATM-laden BMW i3 to conduct transactions.
-Customers simply need to download and register the app, then request one of the four i3s with built-in ATMs to any location within the user area.
+Customers simply download and register the app, then request one of the four i3s with built-in ATMs to any location within the user area.

 This saves them the time and effort of making an extra journey, allowing them to focus on their business.
 If the program proves popular, it will expand throughout Poland and possibly even be mimicked by other institutions across Europe.

 We like the idea of Idea Bank employing the modern looking, all-electric BMW i3.
 It adds a look of legitimacy to the project and doesn’t add to the city’s carbon footprint.
 Having someone pull up in a Dacia Sandero claiming to be from the bank would raise a few eyebrows.

 We’re wary about them becoming the McDonald’s Happy Meal for car jackers, though.
 It may be some time before something like this manifests here in the states (if at all), but we’ll be wishing it did next time we’re on the prowl for that 2 a.m. post-bar kebab, and we’re only carrying credit.